HelChris/HelChris/README.md

 <p align="left">  </p>

-- 🔭 I’m currently working on **JavaScript**
+- 🔭 I’m currently working on **Semester Project 2**

 - ✨ Looking forward to learning typescript and build my first react native app

-- 🌱 I’m currently learning **JavaScript, JWT and API Keys**
+- 🌱 I’m currently learning to **Build front-end applications with Noroff's API**

 - 💬 Talk to me about **Life, the Universe and Everything** 📖🤓